yusraalvarez/NetSecMonitor/README.md

 ## Overview

 NetSecMonitor captures and analyzes network traffic to identify security threats, detect anomalies, and monitor system activity.
-Built with Python and Flask, it provides automated scanning, statistical threat detection, and a web based dashboard for visualization.
+Built with Python and Flask, it provides automated scanning, statistical threat detection, and a web-based dashboard for visualization.

 ## Features